 Just like most TVs with a fast response time, the X950G will have stutter.
 This will mostly be noticeable in slow panning shots in 24p movies and might bother some people.
 You can use motion interpolation to mitigate this.

 The Sony X950G can remove judder from all 24p sources just like the Z9F or the X900F.
-The TV can remove judder from a 24p source, like a Blu-ray player, automatically and there is no need for any additional settings.
+The TV can remove judder from a 24p source, like a Blu-ray player, automatically and there's no need for any additional settings.
 To remove judder from sources like a cable box or native apps, you must set Motionflow to 'Custom,' Smoothness to 'Min,' and CineMotion to 'Auto.'

 The X950G, just like the Z9F, supports HDMI 2.0 full bandwidth on all 4 HDMI ports.
 Most common resolutions and refresh rates are supported, except 1440p @ 120Hz, which might disappoint Xbox One owners.

 The frequency response is mediocre.
 The LFE (low-frequency extension) of 101Hz is a sign of a bass that can not deliver thump, rumble, or punch, which is important if you enjoy bass-heavy movies or video games rich in sound effects.
 However, the spike at around 200Hz slightly compensates for this, making the sound just a little fuller.
-Above 200Hz, the response is better, producing clear and intelligible dialog, but it is lacking a bit of airiness and brilliance due to the dip above 10KHz.
+Above 200Hz, the response is better, producing clear and intelligible dialogue, but it's lacking a bit of airiness and brilliance due to the dip above 10KHz.
 The X950G can get decently loud without producing too much compression or pumping artifacts.

 The distortion performance is poor.
-The overall amount of THD produced at 80dB SPL is within decent limits, but becomes excessive after the 4.5kHz area.
+The overall amount of THD produced at 80dB SPL is within decent limits but becomes excessive after the 4.5kHz area.
 Just like most Sony TVs, there's a jump in THD under maximum load, however, this is not very noticeable with normal content.

 Unlike the X900F, high bandwidth/resolution videos on YouTube play smoothly.
-There is a bug with YouTube in that the color space has to be adjusted for HDR YouTube videos.
+There's a bug with YouTube in that the color space has to be adjusted for HDR YouTube videos.
 This color space setting remains unchanged when you switch to SDR videos, so you must remember to adjust it manually each time.